Roy Williams (playwright)

-Roy Samuel Williams (born 1968) is a British playwright.
+Roy Samuel Williams (born 5 January 1968) is a British playwright and screenwriter.
+His plays have been staged in major theatres in the London, including the National Theatre, as well as in touring productions around the UK.

 Early life

-Williams was born in 1968 in Fulham, London, and was brought up in Notting Hill, the youngest of four siblings in a single-parent home, with his mother working as a nurse after his father moved to the United States.
-Williams decided to work in theatre after being tutored by the writer Don Kinch when he was failing in school and attended some rehearsals in a black theatrical company that Kinch ran.
+Williams was born on 5 January 1968 in Fulham, London, and was brought up in Notting Hill.
+His parents had migrated to England from Jamaica as part of the Windrush generation.
+He was the youngest of four siblings and was brought up by his mother, a nurse and later a social worker, as a single parent after his father moved to the United States.
+He also has an elder half-brother from his father's affair.

-After leaving school at the age of 18, Williams did various jobs, including working in McDonald's and in a props warehouse.
-In 1992, he took a theatre-writing degree at Rose Bruford College and has worked ever since as a writer.
+Williams was tutored by the writer Don Kinch, a friend of his sister's, when he was failing in school and attended some rehearsals in a Black theatrical company that Kinch ran.
+This experience has inspired his interest in working in theatre.

-His first full-length play was The No Boys Cricket Club, which premiered in 1996 at the Theatre Royal Stratford East.
-Williams has done work in television, including adapting his own play Fallout, and he also co-wrote the script for the 2012 British film Fast Girls.
+After leaving school at the age of 16, Williams did various jobs, including working in McDonald's and in a props warehouse.